ChocZeChoc/Recipe/pages/Recipe.md

 				- 400-500ml Coconut milk
 				- 40-60g Green curry paste (About 2Tbsp-3Tbsp)
 				- 2-3 fresh Thai Chilies (more if needed)
-				- 8 Thai egg plant (Can be substitute with 1-2 Big purple egg plant/Aubergine)
+				- 400g Thai egg plant (About 8 thai egg plants Can be substitute with 1-2 Aubergine)
 				- 1 Cup turkey berry (Can be substitute with 1 Big purple egg plant/Aubergine)
 				- 1 Cup Thai basil leaves #horapha
 				- 1/2 Cup kaffir leaves